Salted Caramel – the Early Days…

 - Keep cooking until traces of light smoke releases from the mixture and the sugar is a dark amber colour.

 - Remove sugar from the heat and immediately pour in the warm cream mixture in four phases, continually whisking with a balloon whisk until fully combined.
-Return the caramel to medium heat and cook for another 2 minutes. *If you want to use it as a more pour-able sauce, only cook it for 1 and a half minutes.
+Return the caramel to medium heat and cook for another 2 minutes. *If you want to use it as a more pour-able sauce, don't return the pot to the stove for those 2 extra minutes.

 In the next post you can get one of my ALL TIME favourite recipes to date – Salted Caramel Apple Blondies!
 Make them – they will change your life.